What are the advantages of taking classes online?

 Can my spouse help with assignments?

 No. Assignments, exams and all course material must be completed by the enrolled student.
 If for some reason you lose access to the required technology to complete your work, we ask that you find alternate resources and contact your advisor immediately.
-Learn more about DMU’s Honor Code.
+Learn more about DMU’s Integrity Code.

 How are online classes different than on-campus classes?